King's Trust: Future Leaders

 The Future Leaders programme gives young people the foundations of leadership and teamwork.
 The programme was launched by Prince's Trust Goodwill Ambassador Gareth Southgate in May 2019.

 Get Hired

-Get Hired is a monthly recruitment event run by the Trust.
+Get Hired is a monthly recruitment event run by the trust.
 At each event, up to 20 employers with live entry-level vacancies do ten-minute interviews with candidates.

-The Jason Kanabus Fund
+Jason Kanabus Fund

 The Jason Kanabus Fund was created from the £2.5 million left to the Prince's Trust by Jason Kanabus, a young farmer in Sussex who died from cancer in July 2006.
 He left his money to the Prince's Trust, with the request that the income was used to help young people become established in farming.